hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_systems.rst

         done

 This script will save and rename the *charge_vdd.xls* file at each step for each of the QM system.
 The *.xls* is a text file consists of three columns namely atom number, atom name and the computed VDD charges for the respective atom.

+Finally, we have analysed the total atomic charges of the substrate *vs* the six different QM regions.
+Please follow the supplementary figure S25(a), where you can see that the substrate's partial charge don't significantly from QM4 to QM6.
+Hence, we have selected the QM4 region as our choice for subsequent QM/MM simulations as follows.

 .. rubric:: Footnotes

 .. [#f1] https://doi.org/10.1021/acs.jpcb.6b07814 https://doi.org/10.1021/acs.jcim.2c01522